Staying safe

 We need your help!
 Get involved in the biggest drowning prevention opportunity in a generation.

-Submissions are open for a law change that would make lifejackets mandatory for all people aged under 15.
-It's a positive step.
-But, alongside Coastguard we're calling for changes to strengthen the Bill and save lives.
+A potential law change would make lifejackets mandatory on recreational vessels.
+Alongside Coastguard we're calling for changes to strengthen the Bill and save lives.

 Water Safety New Zealand encourages every New Zealander to get behind a single, consistent national rule for wearing lifejackets.